CenaAshoori/Maze-Solver/README.md

-Note: you just need to change the dirctory of the text file that i addres it in my maze solver.py file
+Note: you just need to change the dirctory of the text file that i addres it in my maze solver.py
-change it in to your own file and enjoy it
+change it in to your own text file and enjoy it

 :D have good luck
 bypy